implexx sap flow sensor

-The SF3 Sap Flow Sensors are ideally suited for scientific researchers interested in plant water use, physiology, or hydrology research.
+The HPV Sap Flow Sensors are ideally suited for scientific researchers interested in plant water use, physiology, or hydrology research.
 The sensors provide the greatest flexibility for scientists needing to undertake field work or research in the glasshouse.

 The sensors connect directly to the Campbell Scientific range of data loggers and can be used as a stand-alone device or in combination with other environmental sensors such as VPD, solar radiation, soil moisture, or water potential.
 Edaphic Scientific can supply data logging equipment for you, or we can assist you in connecting the sensors to your existing data logger network.

-The SF3 Sap Flow Sensors are also unique in that stem water content can be measured simultaneously with sap flow or transpiration.
+The HPV Sap Flow Sensors are also unique in that stem water content can be measured simultaneously with sap flow or transpiration.
 Additional equipment is not required – stem water content can be measured with the same sensors that are measuring sap flow.

-who is using the SF3 Sap Flow Sensor?
+who is using the HPV Sap Flow Sensor?